-- the need to moderate anticipated price increases at the commencement of the new access arrangement (in comparison to those that would be associated with a WACC of 7.8% to 8.0%); - policymakers' expectations regarding the outcomes of electricity industry reform in Western Australia: - the need to ensure that Western Power remains a financially viable business; - the views expressed by the Authority on the issue of WACC, including those set out in the Draft Decision; and - KPMG's further advice on WACC in the light of the Authority's Draft Decision (appendix 5 of this document).
+- the need to moderate anticipated price increases at the commencement of the new access arrangement (in comparison to those that would be associated with a WACC of 7.8% to 8.0%); - policymakers' expectations regarding the outcomes of electricity industry reform in Western Australia; - the need to ensure that Western Power remains a financially viable business; - the views expressed by the Authority on the issue of WACC, including those set out in the Draft Decision; and - KPMG's further advice on WACC in the light of the Authority's Draft Decision (appendix 5 of this document).

-As noted earlier, Western Power has carefully reviewed the Authority's Draft Decision in relation to WACC, and in particular table 43 (reproduced below), which sets out the Authority's view on the reasonable range for the WACC.
+In responding to the Authority's Draft Decision in relation to WACC, Western Power carefully reviewed table 43 of the Draft Decision (reproduced below), which set out the Authority's view on the reasonable range for the WACC at that time.